Last Updated May 21st, 2023 at 11:54 pm by Lisa

 - Turn the heat to medium-high and bring the hot vinegar mixture to a boil, dissolving the salt.

-- Pour or ladle the hot mixture into the jars.
+- Pour or ladle the room temperature mixture into the jars.
 Fill to within ½ inch of the top of the jar rims.
-Wipe the rim of the jar with a clean paper towel.
-Use a clean utensil to release any air bubbles from the pickling liquid in the jar.
+Place lids and bands on jars.
+Place jars in the refrigerator and eat within a month!

 Swaps, Variations, and Best Flavor Additions

-fresh produce: use good fresh beans like green beans or yellow beans.
-Try to add different hot peppers depending on the heat level you prefer.
+Peppers: Try to add different hot peppers depending on the heat level you prefer.
 Jalapenos, habaneros, and cayenne peppers all are great options.
-You can add more cloves of garlic.
-Slice the cloves garlic into smaller pieces to up the flavor of the brine.

 Green Bean Pickling FAQ